suhock/php-dependency-injection/README.md

 If needed, can also specify your own custom
 [instance providers](#custom-instance-providers).

-This document uses a modified PHP syntax for conveying API information.

 #### Inject a class

 The container will construct classes by calling the class's constructor,